Why does metabolic syndrome occur?

 What groups are most likely to have metabolic syndrome?

 Metabolic syndrome has become increasingly common in the United States.
-It's estimated that about 34% of adults in the United States have it.
 Several factors increase the likelihood of acquiring metabolic syndrome:

 Obesity is an important potential cause of metabolic syndrome.
 Excessive fat in and around the abdomen is most strongly associated with metabolic syndrome.
 However, the reasons abdominal obesity and metabolic syndrome seem to be linked are complex and not fully understood.